eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 Sometimes your network may contain nodes which are very close together forming a big cluster.
 This happens frequently when [Importing Networks from OpenStreetMap](../Networks/Import/OpenStreetMap.md).
 [NETCONVERT](../NETCONVERT.md) supports the option **--junctions.join** to find such clusters and join them into a big and well shaped junction.
+Junctions can also be joined manually with [NETEDIT](../NETEDIT.md#processing_menu_options).
+It is even possible to [undo joins](../NETEDIT.md#junction) that were computed automatically.

 ### Reasons for joining node clusters
 Within an intersection, special rules of traffic do apply.
 When modelling an intersection by a cluster of nodes, the edges within the cluster are regular roads where these rules cannot be applied.